ZhgChg.Li

 }

-As shown in the code above, NotificationService has two interfaces; the first one is didReceive, which is triggered when a push notification arrives.
-After processing, you need to call the contentHandler(bestAttemptContent) callback method to inform the system.
+As shown in the code above, NotificationService has two methods; the first is didReceive, which is triggered when a push notification arrives.
+After processing, you need to call the contentHandler(bestAttemptContent) callback method to notify the system.

-If the callback method is not called within a certain time, the second function serviceExtensionTimeWillExpire() will be triggered due to timeout.
-At this point, there’s not much you can do except some final touches (e.g., simply changing the title or content without loading network data).
+If the callback method is not called within the time limit, the second function serviceExtensionTimeWillExpire() will be triggered.
+At this point, it is basically too late to recover, and you can only perform some cleanup actions (e.g., simply modify the title or content without loading network data).

 Practical Example